Bourkekev/ms1-music-school/README.md

 <details>
     <summary> ** For more on how I chose the colour scheme expand this section ** </summary>

 As a starting point I took the green from the AirBnb colour scheme, but wanted it darker for the logo, as I felt it was a bit bright.
 Using Illustrator I used brightness in the HSB color and darkened the colour by 10%.
 Then I put this colour (#008c7e) into [Adobe Color](https://color.adobe.com/create) and I wanted other colour options so chose Complementary, which would give me a contrasting colour.
 It also gave me a darker (#004039) and brighter green  (#16D9C5) colour.
 The complementary colour was an orangey-brown colour, though I felt the lighter one was a bit muddy looking so I increased the brightness by 20%.
 This would be my secondary colour.
-This was the final main colour scheme:
+This was the final main colour scheme (P.S. see note below where I changed secondary colour slightly):

 ![Colour Scheme](design/color-scheme.adobe.com.png "Colour Scheme")